PoweredBySAM/RootDocs/README.md

 - Place your Root® coding robot on a flat surface, such as the fold-out whiteboard that’s included in the box.
 - Power your Root® coding robot on by pressing and holding the robot’s yellow button (otherwise referred to as its “nose”) for three seconds until its LED lights turn on.
 - Power on your Bluetooth® Low Energy (BLE) device and ensure its Bluetooth® settings are active.
-- Open the iRobot Coding App on your BLE device ([Web](https://code.irobot.com/), [iOS](https://apps.apple.com/us/app/irobot-coding/id1524652548), or [Android](https://play.google.com/store/apps/details?id=com.rootrobotics.rootcoding)).
+- Open the SAM Root App on your BLE device ([Web](https://root.samlabs.com/), [iOS](https://apps.apple.com/us/app/sam-root/id1524652548), or [Android](https://play.google.com/store/apps/details?id=com.rootrobotics.rootcoding)).
 - Click on the plus (+) icon under the “My Projects” header in the Content Manager.
-- Open the Bluetooth® connection window by clicking on the Root® coding robot icon to the right of the project title in the Project Editor.
+- Open the Bluetooth® connection window by clicking on the Bluetooth icon to the right of the project title in the Project Editor.
 - Select the Root® coding robot that you would like to connect with.
 - Begin coding in the Project Editor!